SteGG200/test_generator/README.md

 ## Customizing the prompt

-You can modify default prompt in `prompt.txt` file to change the output content to whatever you want.
+The tool will use the prompt saved in `prompt.txt` file to send to model API.
+If `prompt.txt` doesn't exist, the default prompt from `prompt.example.txt` file will be used instead.

-However, you must ensure that the `content.txt` file follows the format below (assuming that option b is the correct answer):
+However, you must ensure that the `content.txt` file, which is the response from model API, follows the format below (assuming that option b is the correct answer):

 ```txt
 [Number].
 [Question]